apurvab15/legacy-financial-app-agent/README.md

 The mock server starts itself on `http://127.0.0.1:8000` when a command needs it, so there is nothing else to launch.

-> On Apple Silicon, if Playwright reports a missing `chrome-headless-shell`
-> binary, force a matching download with `playwright install --force chromium`.

 ### LLM API Key

 ```bash